 - You may also complete your pre-HIM coursework at Community College of Philadelphia, Delaware County Community College, Camden County College, and Montgomery County Community College.
 Read more about the transfer program agreements here.

-- BSHIM students are required to complete two clinical internships during their course of study to gain experience in the field.
+- BSHIM students are required to complete two professional internships during their course of study to gain experience in the field.

-- During the eight-week Professional Practice Internship (2 credits), students work at a healthcare facility within the Delaware Valley for a full day each week.
+- During the Professional Practice Internship (1 credit), students work at a healthcare facility within the Delaware Valley for a full day each week.

-- During the four-week Management Internship (3 credits), students work full-time at a facility outside the area to develop a management solution for the company.
+- During the four-week Management Internship (4 credits), students work full-time at a facility outside the area.

 For more information about the BSHIM and the Pre-HIM program, please contact Professor Karen McBride at firstname.lastname@example.org.